dbt-labs/docs.getdbt.com/website/docs/guides/refactoring-legacy-sql.md

 Let's get into it!

 :::info More resources
 This guide is excerpted from the new dbt Learn On-demand Course, "Refactoring SQL for Modularity" - if you're curious, pick up the [free refactoring course here](https://courses.getdbt.com/courses/refactoring-sql-for-modularity), which includes example and practice refactoring projects.
-Or for a more in-depth look at migrating DDL and DML from stored procedures check out [this guide](/guides/migration/tools/migrating-from-stored-procedures/1-migrating-from-stored-procedures).
+Or for a more in-depth look at migrating DDL and DML from stored procedures, refer to the[Migrate from stored procedures](/guides/migrate-from-stored-procedures) guide.
 :::

 ## Migrate your existing SQL code